AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **Flying trains!**

-The mod gets even your trains airborn using ramps and has bouncepads for them too!
-Admitedly, it is a little hard to precisely set up the ramps but the electrically powered magnetic ramps offer a stable alternative.
+The mod even gets your trains airborne using ramps and bounce pads!
+Admittedly it is a little hard to precisely set up the ramps, but the electrically powered magnetic ramps offer a stable alternative.
 Factorio doesn't need bridges or train tunnels after all!